knyete/Micropython-scheduler/README.md

 When ``add_thread`` is issued the thread will run until the first yield statement.
 It will then suspend execution until the scheduler starts.
 This enables initialisation code to be run in a well defined order: the order in which threads are added.
+The ``add_thread`` method should not be called in initialisation code.

 If ``add_thread`` raises a ``StopIteration`` exception it is probably because your thread runs to completion without executing ``yield``.